ebenezerdon/webllm-offline-ai/README.md

 # WebLLM Chat - pc Edition

 This is a browser-based LLM chat application that runs AI models directly in your browser using WebGPU technology, now presented with a **pc-themed desktop interface**.
-No server required - all processing happens locally on your device.
+All processing happens locally on your device.
+No server required.

 ## Features